 Antonia has been curating exhibitions for over 20 years.
 She began curating at The Barbican Art Gallery before becoming Senior Curator at Compton Verney.
 She is now an independent freelance curator, writer and consultant.

-At Compton Verney she researched and curated a number of significant thematic shows including A Tea Journey: from the mountains to the table; The Marvellous Mechanical Museum; The Arts & Crafts House: Then & Now; The Fabric of Myth (with James Young); Mary Newcomb: Nature’s Canvas as well as collaborations including What the Folk Say (with Paul Ryan), Outside In: Central; Alfred Wallis & Ben Nicholson; Van Gogh & Britain; Only Make-Believe: Ways of Playing (with Marina Warner) and filmmaker and artist Peter Greenaway’s Tulse Luper.
+At Compton Verney she researched and curated a number of significant thematic shows including A Tea Journey: from the mountains to the table; The Marvellous Mechanical Museum; The Arts & Crafts House: Then & Now; The Fabric of Myth (with James Young); Mary Newcomb: Nature’s Canvas as well as collaborations including The Lost Words (with Jackie Morris & Robert Macfarlane) What the Folk Say (with Paul Ryan), Outside In: Central; Alfred Wallis & Ben Nicholson; Van Gogh & Britain; Only Make-Believe: Ways of Playing (with Marina Warner) and filmmaker and artist Peter Greenaway’s Tulse Luper.

 Many of these exhibitions included commissions and new work by contemporary artists, designers, poets, landscape gardeners, performers, sound artists and musicians including: Timorous Beasties, Adam Buick, Ting Tong Chang, Sebastian Cox, Phoebe Cummings, Delaine Le Bas, Jane Edden, Mark Hearld, Tania Kovats, Mariele Neudecker, Rosa Nguyen, Selina Nwulu, Tim Lewis, Harrison Pearce, Dan Pearson, Paul Spooner, Julian Stair, Kurt Tong, Bouke de Vries, Shane Waltener and Andrew Wicks.